timurb/gitbook/README.md

 * Gitlab docs on using Gitbook for pages: https://pages.gitlab.io/gitbook/

 ## License and authors
-* Everything else is authored by Timur Batyrshin
+* Author: Timur Batyrshin
 * License: MIT

+Contributions are welcome, make sure you add yourself to the "License and authors" section